wildangellisa1977/FlipperHTTP/README.md

 Star the repository and [follow me](https://www.github.com/jblanked) for updates and upcoming Flipper apps.

+## Apps That Utilize FlipperHTTP
+The following apps have integrated FlipperHTTP to enhance their functionalities:

+- **FlipStore** - A marketplace for downloading and managing apps and software on your Flipper Zero: https://github.com/jblanked/FlipStore
+- **FlipSocial** - Social media platform for the Flipper Zero: https://github.com/jblanked/FlipSocial
+- **FlipLibrary** - A Flipper Zero app with a dictionary, random facts, and more: https://github.com/jblanked/FlipLibrary
+- **Web Crawler** - Allows your Flipper Zero to crawl and interact with websites directly: https://github.com/jblanked/WebCrawler-FlipperZero
+- **FlipWeather** - Use WiFi to get GPS and Weather information on your Flipper Zero: https://github.com/jblanked/FlipWeather
+- **FlipTrader** - Use WiFi to get the price of stocks and currency pairs on your Flipper Zero: https://github.com/jblanked/FlipTrader
+- **FlipWiFi** - FlipperHTTP companion app.
+Scan and save WiFi networks on your Flipper Zero: https://github.com/jblanked/FlipWiFi

 ## WiFi Devboard Installation
 1. Download the `flipper_http_bootloader.bin`, `flipper_http_firmware_a.bin`, and `flipper_http_partitions.bin` files.
 2. Unplug your Wifi Dev Board and connect your Flipper Zero to your computer.